-The Company leases certain office facilities and computer equipment.
-Total rent expense for all leases was \$1 million, \$1 million and \$2 million in 2005, 2004 and 2003, respectively.
+The Company leases certain office equipment.
+Total rent expense for all leases was \$0.3 million in 2006 and \$1 million in both 2005 and 2004.

 GUARANTY FUNDS

 Under state insurance guaranty fund laws, insurers doing business in a state can be assessed, up to prescribed limits, for certain obligations of insolvent insurance companies to policyholders and claimants.
 Amounts assessed to each company are typically related to its proportion of business written in a particular state.
 The Company's expenses related to these funds have been immaterial.